aws-samples/amazon-sagemaker-studio-vpc-networkfirewall/README.md

 # Amazon SageMaker Studio in a private VPC with NAT Gateway and Network Firewall

 This solution demonstrates the setup and deployment of Amazon SageMaker Studio into a private VPC and implementation of multi-layer security controls, such as data encryption, network traffic monitoring and restriction, usage of VPC endpoints, subnets and security groups, and IAM resource policies.
+This source code repository is for the [Securing Amazon SageMaker Studio internet traffic using AWS Network Firewall](https://aws.amazon.com/blogs/machine-learning/securing-amazon-sagemaker-studio-internet-traffic-using-aws-network-firewall/) post on the [AWS Machine Learning Blog](https://aws.amazon.com/blogs/machine-learning/).

 The use case is a real-life environment security setup, which generally requires the following security-related features to be in place:
 - End-to-end data encryption at rest and in transit